Vicky Persinger: Career

 For the 2018–19 season, Persinger moved to playing third on Cory Christensen's team, which also included Madison Bear at lead and Jenna Martin at second.
 The team's coach was Canadian Darah Blandford, in her first year with the USCA High Performance Program.
 Team Christensen was chosen to represent the United States at the third leg of the Curling World Cup in Jönköping, Sweden; the Curling World Cup was a four-part international tournament held around the world throughout the curling season.
 There they finished with a 3–3 record.

 At the 2019 United States Women's Championship, Persinger and Team Christensen finished the round-robin with a record of 5–2, good enough for the third seed in the page playoffs.
 In the 3 vs. 4 playoff game, they defeated Stephanie Senneker's team by one point, 9–8.
 The semifinal match against Nina Roth's team came down to the last stone, but Roth came through with the win, resulting in Persinger's second bronze medal.
 Persinger temporarily rejoined Sinclair's team, as alternate, for the 2019 World Championship where the team went 6–6, finishing in seventh place.

 Shortly after the season, however, it was announced that Christensen's team was dissolving; Martin decided to step away from competitive curling, Bear became skip of her own team, and Christensen and Persinger joined Sinclair's team.
 So after one season away Persinger was back at second on Team Sinclair, now with Christensen at third, Taylor Anderson at lead, Sarah Anderson as alternate, and Cathy Overton-Clapham as coach.
 On the WCT the team won the Red Deer Curling Classic and followed it a couple of weeks later by making it to the quarterfinals at the Curl Mesabi Classic, where they lost to Tabitha Peterson's team.

 At the 2020 United States Women's Championship, Persinger and Team Sinclair only lost one game in the round-robin, earning the number one seed in the playoffs.
 In the 1 vs. 2 page playoff, they lost to Tabitha Peterson's team, who they faced again in the final after defeating Ariel Traxler's junior team in the semifinals.
 Peterson defeated Team Sinclair a second time in the final, with a final score of 7–5, resulting in Persinger's second Women's Nationals silver medal.

 Personal life

 Persinger started curling in 1997 when she was five years old.

 Persinger's cousin Greg is also an accomplished curler, having won the United States Men's Championship twice.
 Her sister Tina and cousin Chad are also curlers.
 All four played together and finished in fourth place at the 2015 United States Mixed Curling Championship.

 She graduated from University of Alaska Anchorage.
-She currently works as a user support specialist at Title Insurance Company.
+She currently works as a contract specialist.